ViniChab/Freelance/README.md

 Mostly garbage

-Feel frree to take a look, but nothing that's here is of superior quality
+Feel free to take a look, but nothing that's here is of superior quality